swenlaur/machine-learning-ii/readme.md

 ## Using the environment

-The simples way to use it is through a command line
+The simplest way to use it is through a command line

 ```
 conda activate machine-learning